India great Virat Kohli follows Rohit Sharma into Test cricket retirement

 Virat Kohli announces retirement from India Test cricket team

-In the end of an era for Indian Test cricket, Virat Kohli follows fellow batting star Rohit Sharma into retirement.
+It’s the end of an era for Indian Test cricket as Virat Kohli follows fellow batting star Rohit Sharma into retirement.

 India batsman Virat Kohli announced his retirement from Test cricket, bringing down the curtain on a sparkling career in the longest format just days after captain Rohit Sharma did the same.